 - Giant omphalocele, a type of abdominal wall defect

-Your child's care is based on his specific needs, taking into account each unique diagnosis and treatment your child has received.
+Your child's care and pulmonary hypoplasia treatment plan is based on their specific needs, taking into account each unique diagnosis and treatment your child has received.
 Ongoing developmental and medical assessment is a standard of care provided to all children who come to CHOP for treatment of pulmonary hypoplasia and related conditions.